Belcastel, France: A Beautiful French Town to Visit

 April 2 – June 14 & September 16 – November 15: 10:00 am – 1:00 pm & 2:00 pm – 6:00 pm

 Conversely, some of the rooms of the castle also function as contemporary art galleries.
-Each time I’ve gone, the art on display is different.
+Each time I’ve gone, the art on display has been different.

 Every French town has its church or cathedral.
 You can walk across the bridge on the main street to the see the Église Sainte Marie Madeleine de Belcastel.
 Both the bridge and the church were built in the 14th century by Saunhac.